|El Tajin Pyramid of the Niches, Veracruz

 and ran for 20 years.

-helpful group who don't mind giving a
+Vendors outside don't mind giving a

 bit of info on bus service.
 The buses

-stop in front of the entrance road.
+stop on the main highway in front of the entrance road.

 El Tajin Ruin Site, Veracruz, Mexico is famous for its